Find Trade Colleges

 Clemson, SC

-Our 2023 rankings named Clemson University the most popular school in South Carolina for construction engineering technology students.
+Our analysis found Clemson University to be the most popular school for construction engineering technology students who want to pursue a degree in South Carolina.
 Clemson is a fairly large public school located in the suburb of Clemson.

 Read More…

-A rank of #2 on this year’s list means Greenville Technical College is a great place for construction engineering technology students.
-GTC is a fairly large public school located in the small city of Greenville.
+The excellent programs at Greenville Technical College helped the school earn the #2 place on this year’s ranking of the best construction engineering technology schools in South Carolina.
+GTC is a large public school located in the small city of Greenville.

-Full Construction Engineering Technology at Greenville Technical College Report
+Read full report on Construction Engineering Technology at Greenville Technical College

 #2